Sunwood-ai-labs/AMATERASU/docs/README.en.md

-## 🤝 Contributing
+## 🤝 Contributions

-HarmonAI III welcomes contributions from the community as an open-source project.
+AMATERASU welcomes contributions from the community as an open-source project.
 Please help improve this template repository through bug reports, feature requests, and pull requests.

 ## 📄 License

-HarmonAI III is released under the [MIT License](LICENSE).
+AMATERASU is released under the [MIT License](LICENSE).

 ## 🙏 Acknowledgements

-HarmonAI III has drawn inspiration from many open-source projects during its development.
+Many open-source projects have inspired the development of AMATERASU.
 We especially thank the developers of AIRA and IRIS.
 We also thank iris-s-coon and Maki.

 ---

-HarmonAI III is an excellent starter kit for realizing AI-driven development processes.
-Let's start developing innovative AI projects based on this template!
+AMATERASU is an excellent starter kit for realizing AI-driven development processes.
+Start developing innovative AI projects based on this template!